kasuboski/personal-site/content/now.md

 Currently working on developer productivity tools at PNC.

-In my free time, I try to continue learning about all the things.
+In my free time, I try to continue learning about things.

 My current interests are:
 * Decentralized Services